-Hike At The Valley View Preserve
+6. Hike At The Valley View Preserve

 A walk around the vineyards and orchards on this preserve is a great way to start your day off.
-Enjoy the fresh air, open space, and birds chirping all around you on the Fox Canyon Trail, Foothill Trail, or Luci’s Trail.
-You can loop Fox Canyon, Foothill, and Luci’s Trails for a terrific hike.
+Enjoy the fresh air, open space, and birds chirping all around you on the Fox Canyon Trail, Foothill Trail, Pratt Trail, Oso Ridge Trail, or Luci’s Trail.

-Visit Meditation Mount
+7. Visit Meditation Mount

 Meditation Mount is prime for catching Ojai famous “pink moment”—when the mountains and sky turn pink every night at sunset.
 So if a morning meditation session isn’t your thing, time your visit around sunset and don’t forget to bring your camera.

 One of my favorite things to do in small towns is to check out the local secondhand shops.
 You really never know what treasures you’ll find!
 Antique lovers and bargain-hunters will find plenty to marvel over at Treasures of Ojai on Signal St.

-Topa Mountain Winery
+9. Topa Mountain Winery